datastax/spark-cassandra-connector/doc/1_connecting.md

 Whenever you call a method requiring access to Cassandra, the options in the `SparkConf` object will be used to create a new connection or to borrow one already open from the global connection cache.
-The initial contact node given in `cassandra.connection.host` can be any node of the cluster.
+The initial contact node given in `spark.cassandra.connection.host` can be any node of the cluster.
 The driver will fetch the cluster topology from the contact node and will always try to connect to the closest node in the same data center.
 If possible, connections are established to the same node the task is running on.
 Consequently, good locality of data can be achieved and the amount of data sent across the network is minimized.